antzkr/LUKS-Mount-Bash-Function/README.md

 # DISCLAIMER

-Please review the Debian 13 LiveCD/USB bootable OS build script carefully.
+Please review this bash function carefully.
 NEVER run a script blindly without understanding what it could do.
 Don't trust me.
 Google around to find out more.
 Please research, research, research.

 # LEGAL